nehiljain/talks/airflow-summit-2020/presentation.md

 ## The Big Idea

 - Airflow + Other OSS
-- Reduce barrier to entry for data analytics
+- Low barrier to entry for data analytics
 - Convert data pipeline from liabilities to assets

 ^